TrEE-TIMC/template-research-project/README.md

 # README

+This git repository has been built using the `template-research-project` template or is the `template-research project`.

 ## Project organization

-This git repository has been built using the `template-research-project` template, and follows the recommendation of `quick guide to organize your computation biology project`
+The project structure follows the recommendation of `quick guide to organize your computation biology project`

 1. `data` contains the raw data of your project.
 If the data is too large, do not commit it (and ideally, create a small script to automatically download